Engin-Boot/pong-stage-AleenaSaleem/Stage0/Game-loop.md

   When - there is collision between pong and right or left wall

-  Then - Bounce back the pong and trigger the 'play-the-game' module for score updation
+  Then - Bounce back the pong and trigger the 'play the game' module for score updation

 ## Render new frame